lin0m/lockscreen/README.md

 The temperature is retreived from the FPGA's temperature sensor which communicates to a port using i2c.
 The password is input via a keyboard connected to a I/O port using PS2.
 The display is connected using VGA and is controlled by the video subsystem.
 The bubble sprites are saved in the FPGA's block RAM.

+Please check out the video of me demoing the project!